 Insurers are extremely risk averse and will quote insurance rates reflective of the amount of risk they believe they will be taking on by insuring a vehicle or driver, which points to two more reasons why new cars are generally more expensive to insure.

-Parts for new cars may be more expensive for the Leaf, but labor charges can also be exorbitant.
+Parts for new cars may be more expensive for the Leaf, and labor charges can also be exorbitant.

 Where can I find more information about insurance rates?